rafabkny/rafabkny/README.md

 <p>
 <b>CONFIGURATION</b></br>
 I spent several years building out a Suite of Configuration tools, first in JSON and then JSON and YAML.
+I take notes in a text editor using the YAML Syntax and if I like your app, I'm going to look at all your pretty JSON calls.
 I'm also a proponent of Low Code and No Code products</br>
 :link: JSON</br>
 :link: YAML</br>
 </p>